-As previously mentioned, Summer 2015 was the hottest summer on record for the three cities that surround the study sites; however, though they were among the hottest, they did not result in the hottest stream temperatures.
-The years 2014 and 2013 had the 2nd and 3rd hottest summers on record, but also did not have the hottest stream temperatures on record.
+Interestingly, even though Summer 2015 was the hottest summer on record for the three cities that surround the study sites, it did not result in the hottest stream temperatures.
+The 7DAM stream temperatures were not the highest, but between the 2nd and 7th highest for the period of record (Dammann, 2015).
+The years 2014 and 2013 had the 2nd and 3rd hottest summers on record respectively, but also did not have the hottest stream temperatures on record.
 Similarly, 2014 had more days exceeding 90°F compared to 2015, but 7DAM stream temperatures were higher in 2015 compared to 2014.
 The hottest stream temperatures in the last 18 years actually occurred in 2009 and 2006.
 In 2009, all five reference sites had the highest air temperatures July 28 and 29 (Dammann, 2009) which corresponds with record breaking air temperatures in the region (The Oregonian, July 29 and 30, 2009 and The News-Review, July 29 and 30, 2009).
 In 2006, four of the sites had their highest 7DAM stream temperature for the period of record of this study.
 In late July that year, there were the highest minimum air temperatures ever recorded (Taylor and Hale, 2006) which resulted in very high stream temperatures for the study sites due to the lack of nighttime cooling.
 These examples show how other factors than simply high daily air temperatures can influence the maximum stream temperatures, such as when the maximum air temperatures occur in conjunction with day length, the magnitude of the high maximum air temperatures, and minimum air temperatures.
 (Dammann, 2015)